xynnpg/DiscordAI/README.md

 ## Features

 - **AI Chat**: Ask questions using `/ask` command with intelligent responses
+- **Conversation Memory**: AI remembers previous conversations for context-aware responses
+- **Per-User Memory**: Each user has their own separate conversation history
 - **Model Switching**: Change AI models with `/change` command and autocomplete
 - **User Preferences**: Each user maintains their own preferred AI model
 - **Web Interface**: Flask web interface for managing models and settings